Christine Winterbourn: Education

 Winterbourn studied chemistry at the University of Auckland, followed by a PhD in biochemistry at Massey University.
 Her PhD thesis was an investigation of the lipid metabolism of mammalian erythrocytes, exploring changes in the lipid profiles in these cells as a function of the cells' age.
 She did postdoctoral work at the University of British Columbia, Canada.
 Her career since then has been spent at the University of Otago, Christchurch, where she has a chair in the Pathology Department.

 Work

 Winterbourn took a position at the University of Otago's Christchurch medical school in 1970.
 She set up her own laboratory in 1979/80, which grew into the Centre for Free Radical Research.

 Her work explores the fundamental biochemistry of free radicals, which can have both beneficial and harmful effects in the body.
 She was one of the first scientists to demonstrate that human cells produce free radicals as part of their normal function.
-At low levels, they are essential to life, and contribute to the body's defences against infection, as well as playing a critical role in intracellular signalling.
+At low levels, they are essential to life, contribute to the body's defences against infection, and play a critical role in intracellular signalling.
 At higher levels, they can lead to oxidative stress, which has been implicated in a wide range of human diseases.
 Winterbourne did early work to document some of the chemical reactions of free radicals that occur in diseases such as cancer, stroke, coronary heart disease and arthritis.